 The new Jell-O logo

 The updated logo draws on the brand’s storied past, evoking a sense of nostalgia.
 Although the sharp shadow and bold “O” give the logo a modern feel, the overall aesthetic stays true to the classic style that made Jell-O an iconic American dessert.
-The clever blend of old and new elements is designed to resonate with consumers long familiar with the product while appealing to a younger generation looking for a modern, eye-catching design.
+The clever blend of old and new elements is designed to resonate with consumers who are long familiar with the product while appealing to a younger generation looking for a modern, eye-catching design.

 The new Nickelodeon logo